Stapleton, Staten Island: Community

 Stapleton, like much of the North Shore, has two major coexisting cultural spheres: that based in the old, standalone homes that have been in the area since the Victorian era, and that based in the public housing projects.
 As such, it is just as common to find Spanish bodegas and vibrant street art as winding roads, used book stores, and coffee shops.

-Popular places for the performance of local music include The Full Cup, located on Van Duzer Street, and the Bay Street Saloon and Dock Street, both of which operate on Bay Street.
-In October 1980, the Paramount Theater began hosting acts such as The B-52s, the Talking Heads, Squeeze, the Dead Kennedys, Burning Spear and the Ramones, but it ceased functioning as a concert hall by the late 1980s.
+In October 1980, the Paramount Theater began hosting acts such as The B-52s, Talking Heads, Squeeze, the Dead Kennedys, Burning Spear and the Ramones, but it ceased functioning as a concert hall by the late 1980s.
 Other former venues include Beer Goggles and Martini Red, which is now known as The Hop Shoppe.
 The NYC Arts Cypher is located on Broad Street, and occasionally hosts hip-hop concerts, which distinguishes it from most other local venues, which cater mainly to rock and alternative bands.

 In recent years, the extreme sports scene has boomed on Staten Island.
 In July 2012, 5050 Skatepark was opened on Front Street across from the Homeport.
 5050 Skatepark is New York City's only indoor skatepark, and one of the few skateparks open to BMX bikes, skateboarder, scooters, and rollerblades.

-The neighborhood also has a diverse selection of restaurants, including an American-style diner, a Gastropub, as well as Sri Lankan, Mexican, and Italian eateries.
-Chain restaurants also have a presence, including Subway and McDonald's.
+The neighborhood also has a diverse selection of restaurants.
+These include an American-style diner, a Gastropub, Lakruwana, a Sri Lankan restaurant, and Mexican and Italian eateries.
+Chain restaurants also have a presence.